javomode/recipe-ratings-food.com/README.md

 ></iframe>

 Provided is also a plot, showing the distribution of the permuted values, with the dashed red lines showing the negative and positive observed r-values.

+### Results

+* Observed Pearson’s r: -0.009
+* P-value: 0.0005

+Since the p-value is greater than 0.05, we fail to reject the null hypothesis.
+This means that we do not have strong evidence of a significant linear relationship between calories and average rating in this dataset.

+This does not prove that no relationship exists, but rather that the observed linear correlation could plausibly have arisen by chance under the null hypothesis.

 ## Prediction Problem